mdedwards/slippery-chicken/readme.md

   ;; and violin but much harder on the bassoon so let's change repeated notes in ;; that part to neighbouring tones in the current set.
   (rm-repeated-pitches hello 'bsn)
+  ;; and related to that, let's automatically add slurs to the bassoon ;; part--this would make a good starting point but would need some hand ;; editing to avoid e.g. large downward leaps (auto-slur hello 'bsn)
   ;; marks can be part of rthm-sequence-palettes or added post-generation.
 They ;; can be symbols like 'a' for accent or any arbitrary text, as here.
   (add-mark-to-note hello 1 1 'vln "hello")